October 20, 2020

 3. Raise the heat to high and pat the chicken pieces dry with a paper towel and place them in the pan with the skin side down.
 Sear the chicken so that some color appears on all sides, then transfer it to a platter and season it with salt and pepper.

 4. Pour off most of the fat from the pan then add the wine and vinegar and let it bubble away until it has reduced by almost half while loosening the tasty bits at the bottom of the pan with a wooden spoon.
-Add the chopped olives, the remaining 2 tablespoons of olive oil and the anchovies.
+Add the remaining 2 tablespoons of olive oil and the anchovy/olive dressing.
 Return the chicken pieces to the pan, turning them in the sauce.
 Lower the heat to medium low and cover the pan with the lid slightly askew.
-Cook, turning the chicken occasionally, until it is very tender when pricked with a fork, about 35 to 40 minutes.
+Cook, turning the chicken occasionally, until it is very tender when pricked with a fork, about 25-30 minutes.
 If all the liquid in the pan evaporates before the chicken is done add a little water.

 5. When the chicken is done uncover the pan and, if the sauce is too thin and watery, raise the heat to let it reduce.
 With the heat on medium low, add the lemon juice, olive pieces and parsley and cook for 1 or 2 minutes longer.
 Remove from the heat and serve hot.